 Basic earnings per share is computed based only on the weighted average number of common shares outstanding during the period.
 Diluted earnings per share is computed using the weighted average number of common shares outstanding during the period, plus the dilutive effect of potential future issuances of common stock relating to stock option programs and other potentially dilutive securities using the treasury stock method.
 In calculating diluted earnings per share, the dilutive effect of stock options and restricted stock units is computed using the average market price for the respective period.
-In addition, the assumed proceeds under the treasury stock method include the average unrecognized compensation expense of stock options that are in-themoney and restricted stock units.
-This results in the "assumed" buyback of additional shares, thereby reducing the dilutive impact of in-the-money stock options.
+In addition, the assumed proceeds under the treasury stock method include the average unrecognized compensation expense of stock options.
 Potential shares related to certain of the Company's outstanding stock options and restricted stock units were excluded because they were anti-dilutive.
 Those potential shares, determined based on the weighted average exercise prices during the respective periods, could be dilutive in the future.